cpfaff/cafe/README.md

 ### General

+Ecology has become a data intensive science in order ot answer questions of global interest across large spatial and temporal scales.
+An efficient data annotation and discovery is crucial to allow researchers find relevant data to answer specific questions more easily.

 This repository develops a standard for the annotation of ecological data.
 It consists of a vocabulary in form of an SKOS thesaurus and a XML schema.
 The vocabulary is designed along 8 dimensions which are crucial for the description